xforce/eve-echoes-tools/README.md

 ## Installing

+> This section does probably also no longer work, please refer to the manual installation page.

-All you have to do to build it is clone it an run on of the following:
+All you have to do to build it is clone it and run on of the following:

 ```
-cargo install --path <path to tool>
+cargo install --path {path to tool}
 ```

-> <Path to tool> to be replaced by one of the directories in this repo.
+> {path to tool} to be replaced by one of the directories in this repo.